Biodiversity Net Gain for Developers, are you ready?

 Our Top Biodiversity Net Gain FAQs For Developers

-The purpose of a Biodiversity net gain guidance plan is to assess how the adverse impacts on habitats have been minimised and what steps have, or will, been taken to maintain the natural environment over 30 years.
-It must be submitted together with the planning permission application.
-It will include habitat creation, the pre-development and post-development value of the onsite habitat calculated by an ecologist using the DEFRA biodiversity metric calculator, the offsite value of the habitat if used, and any Biodiversity units purchased.
-Further information may be required when secondary legislation is introduced (expected November 2023).
+The purpose of a Biodiversity net gain plan is to enable local planning authorities to assess how the adverse impacts on habitats have been minimised and what steps have, or will, been taken to maintain the natural environment over 31 years.
+Approval of the BNG plan must be submitted in advance of the planning permission application.
+It will include:

 Yes!
-The Environment Act Is clear that the offset should be on the development’s biodiversity net gain site if possible and, if not, as close as possible.
-The effect of the development projects on the biodiversity of the land must be included in delivering Biodiversity Net Gain Plan.
+The Environment Act Is clear that the offset should be on the development site and, if not, as close as possible.
+The effect of the development projects on the biodiversity of the land must be included in delivering the Biodiversity Net Gain Plan.
 A “Spatial Risk Multiplier” diminishes the biodiversity value of the offsite land in proportion to its distance from the development site if the offset is far removed from the development site.

 It all depends on what is required.
-Our Biodiversity Company works with licensed and experienced ecologists offering consultancy services and/or practical support as follows:
+We work with licensed and experienced ecologists offering consultancy services and/or practical support as follows:

 • Habitat creation surveys and biodiversity metric valuations.